dantheman454/habit_app/docs/mindmap/api_surface.md

 ### Validation Rules

 **Task Validation**:
-- `recurrence` object required on create and update
+- `recurrence` object required on create; optional on update
 - If repeating (`type != 'none'`), `scheduledFor` anchor required
 - `status` must be one of: `pending`, `completed`, `skipped`
 - `context` must be one of: `school`, `personal`, `work`

 **Event Validation**:
-- `recurrence` object required on create and update
+- `recurrence` object required on create; optional on update
 - If repeating, `scheduledFor` anchor required
 - `startTime` and `endTime` must be valid `HH:MM` format (canonical 24h)
 - Cross‑midnight allowed: `endTime` may be less than `startTime` (wrap to next day)